 Although detailed historical records document a reduction in population size in the Antarctic fur seal down to 30 individuals or fewer, it seems likely that larger numbers may have escaped sealing, either by breeding at remote or inaccessible locations such as the Willis Islands [40] or perhaps by remaining out at sea.
 Our results suggest that a dramatic reduction in population size did indeed take place, but that this may not have been substantial or long-lasting enough to have appreciably reduced levels of genetic diversity.
 Similar insights from other bottlenecked species offer to substantially improve our understanding of how historical demographic reductions influence contemporary genetic diversity, with important implications for the conservation and management of threatened natural populations.

 Materials and methods

 Tissue sample collection

-Tissue samples were collected from Antarctic fur seal pups during the austral summer of 2003 / 2004 from an intensively studied colony at Bird Island where an elevated scaffold walkway [43] provides access to animals with minimal disturbance.
-Additional samples were obtained from a neighboring colony at Freshwater Beach on Bird Island, from the nearby Willis Islands, and also from several rookeries around mainland South Georgia that were visited opportunistically by sailing boat (Table 1 and Supplementary Figure 1).
-Samples were taken from the foreflipper using piglet ear-notching pliers and stored individually in the preservative buffer 20% dimethylsulphoxide (DMSO) saturated with salt at –20°C.
+xx